Josiah Royce: Logic

 Royce influenced the Harvard school of logic, Boolean algebra, and foundations of mathematics.
 His own logic, philosophy of logic, and philosophy of mathematics were influenced by Charles Peirce and Alfred Kempe.

 Students who learned logic at Royce's feet include Clarence Irving Lewis, who went on to pioneer modal logic, Edward Vermilye Huntington, the first to axiomatize Boolean algebra, and Henry M. Sheffer, known for his eponymous stroke.
 Many of Royce's writings on logic and mathematics are critical of the extensional logic of Principia Mathematica, by Bertrand Russell and Alfred North Whitehead, and can be read as an alternative to their approach.
 Many of his writings on logic and scientific method, are reproduced in Royce (1951, 1961).

 Psychology

 Royce's philosophy of man as the product of the interrelationship of individual ego and social other laid the foundations for the writings of George Herbert Mead.

 Royce saw the self as the product of a process of social interaction.
 Royce wrote: "In origin, then, the empirical Ego is secondary to our social experiences.
 In literal social life, the Ego is always known in contrast to the Alter".

 He also considered that the social self could itself become diseased, seeing delusions of grandeur or persecution as distortions of everyday self-consciousness, with its concern for social standing and reflected place in the world.

+Royce was involved with the American Society for Psychical Research, and researched telepathy.
+In 1889 he served as Vice-President of the society.

 Erving Goffman considered that his pioneering work of 1895 on the distortions in the subjective sense of self which take place in the grandiosity of mania was unsurpassed three quarters of a century later.